 Our success will depend to a large part on our own, our licensees' and our licensors' ability to obtain and defend patents for each party's respective technologies and the compounds and other products, if any, resulting from the application of such technologies.
+For example, fostamatinib is covered as a composition of matter in a U.S. issued patent that has an expected expiration date of September 2031, after taking into account patent term adjustment and extension rules.

-As of June 30, 2018, we had 57 pending patent applications and 382 issued and active patents in the United States, as well as corresponding pending foreign patent applications and issued foreign patents.
+As of June 30, 2019, we had 46 pending patent applications and 360 issued and active patents in the United States, as well as corresponding pending foreign patent applications and issued foreign patents.
 In the future, our patent position might be highly uncertain and involve complex legal and factual questions.
 For example, we may be involved in post-grant proceedings before the United States Patent and Trademark Office.
 Post-grant proceedings are complex and expensive legal proceedings and there is no assurance we will be successful in any such proceedings.
 A post-grant proceeding could result in our losing our patent rights and/or our freedom to operate and/or require us to pay significant royalties.
 Additional uncertainty may result because no consistent policy regarding the breadth of legal claims allowed in biotechnology patents has emerged to date.
 Accordingly, we cannot predict the breadth of claims allowed in our or other companies' patents.